This Man Just Walked Away from His 25-Year Career at Coca-Cola

 Back to Rob here.
 We’ve run out of room to say everything here, but Matt’s new company is going to be collaborating with PowerPivotPro, and that deserves some “ink” of its own in the near future.

-For now, I encourage you to go verify that Matt is indeed real and so is his new company, Excelerator Custom Business Solutions:
+For now, I encourage you to go verify that Matt is indeed real and so is his new company, Excelerator Business Intelligence: